roccons/HW-Blank-Bootstrap-Theme/readme.md

 * helpers: This file is for helper functions, for example display social icons
 * setup: This file is for make inicial setup like scripts and styles enqueuing and loading external fonts.

-In `app/View` you can see two folder, the first one (Admin) is for make code to admin panel, the diference between this folder and Admin.php is that in this folder you write the logic and in Admin.php you just invoke the classes or funciontions.
+In `app/View` you can see two folders, the first one (Admin) is for make code to admin panel, the diference between this folder and Admin.php is that in this folder you write the logic and in Admin.php you just invoke the classes or funciontions.
 The second one (Components) is for usefull components linke Navbar or Navigation.

 #### To customize Bootstrap
 * Optionally, your can use `npm outdated` to check if it is a newer bootstrap.